Collectionbeginners

 Catalina 3029.9 ft10,200 lbs~41%6'2"169~$18,000

-The ballast ratio column is worth paying attention to.
-Boats in the 38–43% range have genuine initial stability — they resist heel confidently and give a beginner time to react when gusted.
-Boats in the low-30s or below can feel jumpy, particularly in choppy conditions where wave action adds to the heeling moment.
+The ballast ratio column is worth attention.
+Boats in the 38–43% range tend to have genuine initial stability: they resist heel confidently and give a beginner time to react when gusted.
+Boats in the low 30s or below can feel jumpier, particularly in chop where wave action adds to the heeling moment.

 What to look for when buying